Big quantum cohomology of Fano complete intersections: The reduction of the WDVV equation by the monodromy group action

 The \emph{graded commutativity} makes the final differential equations and their derivation slightly different from those in even dimensions.
-Althought the variable $s$ is of even degree, its $(\frac{m}{2}+1)$-th power is 0.
-Thus a power series of $s$ is in fact a polynomial of $s$ with degree $\leq m/2$.
-Suppose $g(s)$ is a polynomial in $s$, then for some $n+1\leq c\leq n+m/2$, \ben t^c g(s)=0 \een or \ben t^ct^{c+m/2} g(s)=0 \een only implies that the coefficients of $s^k$ of $g(s)$ is 0 for $0\leq k\leq m/2-1$.
-Similarly, \ben t^c t^{d} g(s)=0 \een for some $n+1\leq c,d\leq n+m$ and $c\not\equiv d \mod m/2$ implies that the coefficients of $s^k$ of $g(s)$ is 0 for $0\leq k\leq m/2-2$.
-We use the notation to denote that the coefficients of $s^{i}$ in $f$ and $g$ are equal for $0\leq i\leq k-1$.\\
+We record several facts resulted from the graded commutativity. \begin{enumerate} \item[(i)] Although the variable $s$ is of even degree, its $(\frac{m}{2}+1)$-th power is 0.
+Thus a power series of $s$ is in fact a polynomial of $s$ with degree $\leq \frac{m}{2}$. \item[(ii)] Suppose $g(s)$ is a polynomial in $s$, then for some $n+1\leq c\leq n+\frac{m}{2}$,